Open-Systems-Pharmacology/Suite/Pull_Request_and_Code_Review_Standards.md

 -   Reviewers should do their due diligence to understand the underlying issue, instead of asking contributors to reiterate the details that have already been outlined in GitHub Issues/Discussions.

+-   Reviewers should refrain from rubber-stamping reviews.
+If they feel unqualified or do not have time to review, they should urge contributors to request review from other collaborators instead of rubber-stamping an approval.

--   Without the express permission or request of the contributor, the collaborators should not directly push in the PR.
+-   Without the express permission or request of the contributor, the reviewers/collaborators should **not** directly push in the PR.

 -   If reviewers/contributors missed the issue that motivated the PR and would like to discuss it further when they see the PR, the discussion should take place in the original *issue* and not in the *PR* to minimize cognitive overhead of tracking the same discussion in two different places and to minimize the possibility of talking past each other.

 -   The responsibility of resolving code review comments falls squarely on the reviewers.
 The contributors shouldn't themselves resolve the review comments, even if they are 100% confident that their latest commits address review comments.

+-   Reviewers should not forget to review test code to make sure that it follows organization's coding standards.

 -   Code review comments should strictly follow the ethical decorum stipulated by [Code of Conduct](https://github.com/Open-Systems-Pharmacology/Suite/blob/develop/CODE_OF_CONDUCT.md).